cronologic-de/ndigo5g_babel/README.md

 A user guide example project is provided in [./ug_example/](./ug_example) ([./ug_example_250M/](./ug_example_250M) if you are using an Ndigo250M).

-Follow the instructions within the directory on how to compile the project.
+Follow the instructions within the directory on how to compile and run the project on Windows and Linux.